 Sarmizegetusa Regia, a huge Dacian metropolis?

-This statement sounded absolutely incredible a year ago, but today, the hypothesis is taking shape!
-The latest results of the “aerial archaeology” show that, in fact, the area of extension and habitation of the former Dacian capital far exceeds the sacred area and the area of the Roman fort, the only vestiges dug there by our historians in the last half century.
-If the theories are confirmed, we could discover in The Mountain Garden a true ancient metropolis, with nothing lower than the most beautiful cities in Greece and Rome at the beginning of the millennium!
+<>This statement sounded absolutely incredible a year ago, but today, the hypothesis is taking shape!
+Latest results of “aerial archaeology” show that, in fact, the area of expansion and habitation of the former capital of the Dacians far exceeds the sacred area and the area of the Roman castrum, the only vestiges dug there by our historians in the last half century.
+If the theories are confirmed, we could discover in Grădiștea de Munte a true ancient metropolis, with nothing less than the most beautiful cities in Greece and Rome at the beginning of the millennium!

 “Last minute” news about the ancient Dacians

-Treasure hunters
+<>Treasure hunters

-The simulation of the two Roman castrums, from Sarmizegetusa Regia, in the vision of the BBC documentary
+<>The simulation of the two Roman castrums, from Sarmizegetusa Regia, in the vision of the BBC documentary

 Impressive results…

-The first Roman castrum, the big one, discovered by BBC, compared to the new castrum, about which the Romanian archaeologists knew
+<>The first Roman camp, the large one, discovered by the BBC, compared to the new castrum, which Romanian archaeologists were aware of

 An unfortunate ending